sumit84mca/design-patterns/InterviewQuestions/CSharp.md

 <details>
 <summary>Difference between singlton and static?</summary>
 The most important point that you need to keep in mind is that Static is a language feature whereas Singleton is a design pattern.
 So both belong to two different areas.
-With this keep in mind let’s discuss the differences between Singleton vs static class in C#.
+With this keep in mind letï¿½s discuss the differences between Singleton vs static class in C#.

 1. We cannot create an instance of a static class in C#.
 But we can create a single instance of a singleton class and then can reuse that singleton instance.
 2. When the compiler compiles the static class then internally it treats the static class as an abstract and sealed class.
 This is the reason why neither we create an instance nor extend a static class in C#.